What is gaming addiction?

 Promise yourself "one more time" - and do not hold back

-Trying to "recoup" at any cost
+Trying to "win back" at any cost

 Spend more and more time on slots, bets, live games